gestimation/cifmodeling/README.md

-By specifying `add.estimate.table=TRUE`, the risks of diabetic retinopathy (estimates for CIFs) along with their confidence interval are shown in the table at the bottom of the graph.
-The risk ratios at a specific time point (e.g. 8 years) for competing events can be jointly and coherently estimated using `polyreg()` with `outcome.type="COMPETING-RISK"`.
+By specifying `add.estimate.table=TRUE`, the risks of diabetic retinopathy (estimates for CIFs) along with their confidence interval are shown in the table at the bottom of the figure The risk ratios at a specific time point (e.g. 8 years) for competing events can be jointly and coherently estimated using `polyreg()` with `outcome.type="COMPETING-RISK"`.
 In the code of `polyreg()` below, no